Skip to Main Content

 USE ...
 Books

-Books can be in either print format or electronic format (usually called electronic books or ebooks) and typically give a broad, thorough treatment of a subject or provide focused information within a broader context.
+Books can be in either print format or electronic format (usually called electronic books or eBooks) and typically give a broad, thorough treatment of a subject or provide information within a broader context.

 I NEED ...
 Do you need to find the latest research results or business news?
 Has your professor specifically told you to find scholarly information?